chrisburnell/chrisburnell.com/src/posts/articles/2018-10-15-variables-for-both.md

 $property-map: (
     z-index: z-index,
     opacity: opacity,
-    margin: measure,
+    margin: size,
-    margin-top: measure,
+    margin-top: size,
-    margin-right: measure,
+    margin-right: size,
-    margin-bottom: measure,
+    margin-bottom: size,
-    margin-left: measure,
+    margin-left: size,
-    padding: measure,
+    padding: size,
-    padding-top: measure,
+    padding-top: size,
-    padding-right: measure,
+    padding-right: size,
-    padding-bottom: measure,
+    padding-bottom: size,
-    padding-left: measure,
+    padding-left: size,
-    grid-gap: measure,
+    grid-gap: size,
-    column-gap: measure,
+    column-gap: size,
-    row-gap: measure
+    row-gap: size
 ) !default;
 ```

-Things are pretty straightforward for `z-index` and `opacity`, but you can see that we’ve now assigned our <q>measure-type</q> variables to a handful of properties—we can use any of our <samp>measures</samp> (small, medium, large) when assigning a value to `margin`, `margin-X`, `padding`, `padding-X`, and `X-gap` properties.
+Things are pretty straightforward for `z-index` and `opacity`, but you can see that we’ve now assigned our <q>size-type</q> variables to a handful of properties—we can use any of our <samp>sizes</samp> (small, medium, large) when assigning a value to `margin`, `margin-X`, `padding`, `padding-X`, and `X-gap` properties.

 Lastly, we’ll check our passed-in value against a list of “generic” CSS property values, which includes: <samp>auto</samp>, <samp>inherit</samp>, <samp>initial</samp>, <samp>none</samp>, <samp>revert</samp>, <samp>unset</samp>, <samp>0</samp>, and <samp>1</samp>.
 If it does match one of those generic values, we’ll forego any processing and output a singular property-value pair.